adamghill/fediview/content/faq.md

 template: www/base.html
 ---

-## What do I put in the profile textbox?

-`Profile` includes the Mastodon base URL with your username.
-So, if you login to an instance at `https://mastodon.social` and your username is `@username` your profile would be `https://mastodon.social/@username`.
-You could also use `@username@mastodon.social`.
-Both approaches are supported.

 ## How do I generate a token?

 To authorize `fediview` to look at your timeline and build the digest it requires an API token.
 You can remove this token at any time.